 Surfshark vs. ExpressVPN: privacy

 When it comes to privacy, ExpressVPN has an edge over Surfshark because it’s based in the British Virgin Islands.
-Both have a proven no-log policy and RAM-only servers, but Surfshark is located in the Netherlands, a member of the 14 Eyes alliance.
+Both have a proven no-log policy and RAM-only servers, but Surfshark is located in the Netherlands, a member of the 14-Eyes alliance.
+However, Surfshark has no past reputational issues and comes out with a transparency report each year.

 We’ve added a table below to show how Surfshark and ExpressVPN differ in terms of privacy: